 Meet Nasreen Ansari, a Rise Up Fellow from our newest cohort in Maharashtra, India.
-Nasreen recently received the prestigious C. Subramaniam Community Leadership Award for her work to improve the education, public health, and sanitation of slum dwellers of Nagpur city.
+Nasreen recently received the prestigious C. Subramaniam Community Leadership Award for her work to improve education, public health, and sanitation for residents of informal settlements (also known as “slums”) in Nagpur city.
 As a Rise Up Fellow and graduate of our Advocacy and Leadership Accelerator, Nasreen is accessing new resources and opportunities to help push her work for girls’ education in her community – and across her state – to the next level.

 She sat down with us to discuss her advocacy and empowerment work, including her own inspirations and advice for fellow leaders working for social change.
 Read on to hear her powerful story of overcoming social and economic barriers to become a strong voice for girls’ and women’s empowerment in Maharashtra.

 In your work on girls education and health, what do you find motivates you most?